Mahant Shreyonath

 Mahant Shreyonath (1904–1985) was the Health Minister of the Indian state of Haryana and sixth chief/ Mahant of the Nath sect of Hinduism.
-Shreyonath succeeded his guru Shri Purna Nath Ji on 28 February 1939.
-After 39 years he gave Deeksha in 1978 to Mahant Chandnath.
+Shreyonath succeeded his guru Mahant Purannath on 28 February 1939.
+After 39 years he gave ordination in 1978 to Mahant Chandnath.
 He became associated with the Baba Mastnath Math in Asthal Bohar in Rohtak.
 He established eye hospital on 1 May 1948 and Mahavidyalya to build healthy and educated community.